ullmer/plasma/README.md

 # Plasma

-Plasma is an open-source system for platform- and language-independent data encapsulation and transmission.
+Plasma is a system for platform- and language-independent data encapsulation and distributed, multipoint transmission.
+Its principal implementations are in C and C++, though 'bindings' exist for (at least) Java, Python, Javascript, Clojure (sort of), and Guile (mm!).

 Arbitrarily complex -- in the senses of aggregation and nesting -- data structures are represented by objects called 'Slawx' (the plural of 'Slaw')